Christmas lights: Environment, recycling, and safety

 Christmas lighting leads to some recycling issues.
-Annually more than 20 million pounds of discarded holiday lights are shipped to Shijiao, China (near Guangzhou), which has been referred to as "the world capital for recycling Christmas lights".
+Annually more than 20 e6lb of discarded holiday lights are shipped to Shijiao, China, which has been referred to as "the world capital for recycling Christmas lights".
 The region began importing discarded lights c.
 1990 in part because of its cheap labor and low environmental standards.
 As late as 2009, many factories burned the lights to melt the plastic and retrieve the copper wire, releasing toxic fumes into the environment.
 A safer technique was developed that involved chopping the lights into a fine sand-like consistency, mixing it with water and vibrating the slurry on a table causing the different elements to separate out, similar to the process of panning for gold.
 Everything is recycled: copper, brass, plastic and glass.

 More cities in the US are establishing schemes to recycle Christmas lights, with towns organizing drop-off points for handing in old lights.

-As of December 2019, most scrap metal recycling centers will purchase traditional incandescent Christmas lights for between US$0.10/Lb - USD$0.20/Lb (€0.20/Kg - €0.40/kg).
+As of December 2019, most scrap metal recycling centers will purchase traditional incandescent Christmas lights for between 0.10-0.20 $/lb.
 This scrap value is primarily derived from the recycling value of the copper found inside the wire, and to a lesser degree, other metals and alloys.
-As an example, a standard 20 ft strand of modern incandescent Christmas lights weighing about 0.72 Lbs (0.33 kilo) was found to have less than 20% recoverable copper by weight.
+As an example, a standard 20 ft strand of modern incandescent Christmas lights weighing about 0.72 lb was found to have less than 20% recoverable copper by weight.

 Installing holiday lighting may be a safety hazard when incorrectly connecting several strands of lights, repeatedly using the same extension cords for the lights to plug into or using an unsafe ladder during the installation process.